Q: What is AWS Global Accelerator?

 Q: What compliance certifications does AWS Global Accelerator support?

 A: AWS Global Accelerator certifications make it easier for you to verify our high security standards and meet your own regulatory and compliance obligations.
-It has been assessed to comply with PCI DSS, ISO 9001, 27001, 27017, and 27018, in addition to being HIPAA-eligible.
+It has been assessed to comply with PCI DSS, ISO 9001, 27001, 27017, 27018, 27018, and SOC (System & Organization Control), in addition to being HIPAA-eligible.

 Q: Does AWS Global Accelerator support IPv4 and IPv6?